lynnfaraday/aresmush.com/_root/fs3/third_edition.md

 * At least one **RP Hook**, which is something that might give other players a way to interact with you.
 This could be something from your past, or something unusual or interesting about your character that might draw attention.
 * At least one **Goal** your character wants to achieve.

-# Sample BSG Ability List

-Sample ability list for a Battlestar game:

-## Aptitudes

-* Athletics - A knack for things involving strength and agility.
-* Reaction - A knack for things involving hand-eye coordination and reflexes.
-* Intellect - A knack for logic and reasoning.
-* Tech - A knack for things blending knowledge and craftsmanship.
-* Creativity - A knack for artistic expression and imagination.
-* Willpower - A knack for presence and fortitude.

-## Action Skills

-* Alertness - Noticing things and being aware of your surroundings.
-* Demolitions - Blowing stuff up.
-* Comms - Ship sensors, countermeasures and communications (ECO and CIC type duties).
-* Firearms - Shooting guns.
-* First Aid - Patching people up outside of a hospital.
-Docs should have a medical expertise.
-* Gunnery - Ship and vehicle weapons.
-* Melee - Fighting with fists, knives, and hand-to-hand weapons.
-* Piloting - Flying Vipers, Raptors and other airborne vehicles.
-* Stealth - Being sneaky.
-* Tinkering - Mechanical/electrical repair and tinkering.

 # Dice Mechanics

 Your skill and aptitude rating determine how many dice you roll.
 You can **default** to an Aptitude when you don't have a rating in an appropriate ability **as long as** your character would reasonably have a shot at it.
 You can't do brain surgery without training, but you could default to your Athletic aptitude to run a footrace.